Healthcare in Iran: Health services

 The largest healthcare delivery network is owned and run by the Ministry of Health and Medical Education (MOHME) through its network of health establishments and medical schools in the country.
 MOHME is in charge of provision of healthcare services through its network, medical insurance, medical education, supervision and regulation of the healthcare system in the country, policymaking, production and distribution of pharmaceuticals, and research and development.
 Additionally, there are other parallel organisations such as Medical Services Insurance Organizations (MSIO) that have been established to act as a relief foundation as well as an insurance firm.
 Some hospitals, such as Mahak for children's cancer, are run by charitable foundations.

-According to the last census that Statistical Centre of Iran undertook in 2003, Iran possesses 730 medical establishments (e.g. hospitals, clinics) with a total of 110,797 beds, of which 488 (77,300 beds) are directly affiliated and run by the MOHME and 120 (11,301 beds) owned by the private sector and the rest belong to other organisations, such as the Social Security Organization of Iran (SSO).
+According to the last census that Statistical Centre of Iran undertook in 2003, Iran possesses 730 medical establishments (e.g. hospitals, clinics) with a total of 110,797 beds, of which 488 (77,300 beds) are directly affiliated and run by the MOHME, 120 (11,301 beds) are owned by the private sector, and the rest belong to other organisations, such as the Social Security Organization of Iran (SSO).
 There were about seven nurses and 17 hospital beds per 10,000 population.

 An extensive network of public clinics offers primary health care at low cost.
 In rural areas, each village or group of villages has a "health house" staffed by community health workers, locals trained in preventive healthcare methods such as nutrition, family planning, taking blood pressure, prenatal care, immunization, and monitoring environmental conditions such as water quality.
 Each health house is equipped with an examination room and sleeping quarters, and has a staff of one man and one or more women, all of whom are from the villages they serve.
 These are the population's first point of contact with the health care system.
 Those with more complex illnesses are referred to rural health centers, which are staffed by a physician, technician, and administrator.
 Similar primary health posts also exist in urban areas.
 Those in need of more complex care, including surgical services, are referred to hospitals.
 Iran's primary healthcare system has been rated as "excellent" by UNICEF.

 The Ministry of Health and Medical Education (MOHME) operates public hospitals, both general and specialty hospitals, throughout Iran.
 Public hospitals are typically under the direct management of universities.
 In most large cities, well-to-do persons use private clinics and hospitals that charge high fees.
 In 2000, 94% of the population could access local health services, according to the WHO.
 Access ranged from 86% in rural areas to 100% in urban areas.
 Between 80% and 94% of the population could access affordable essential medicines in 1999.